DEPO-PROVERA® (medroxyprogesterone acetate) INJECTIONS

 Precautions – Progestins likely cause weight gain in all species.
 Possible deleterious effects on uterine and mammary tissues vary greatly by species; see cautions for each taxon.
 In the human literature, Depo-Provera® has been linked to mood changes.
 Because it binds readily to androgen receptors and is anti-estrogenic, females may experience male-like qualities (increased aggression, development of male secondary sex characteristics, etc.) For some individuals long-term Depo-Provera treatment may be linked to a loss in bone mass density which may not be reversible after cessation of treatment.

-Reporting requirements - All institutions using Depo-Provera® are asked to submit a complete Contraception Center Survey to the AZA Wildlife Contraception Center.
-It is essential that accurate records of doses and intervals be maintained and results reported to the Wildlife Contraception Center Database to contribute to dosage development.
+Reporting requirements - All institutions using Depo-Provera® are asked to complete the Contraception Survey for the AZA Reproductive Management Center.
+It is essential that accurate records of doses and intervals be maintained and results reported to the Reproductive Management Center's contraception database to contribute to dosage development.

 Saint Louis Zoo